NixNeovim/NixNeovimPlugins/README.md

 ## Usage

 - Sometimes, a new plugin has the same name as an existing one.
-In this case, we rename both plugins to `<plugin-name>-<owner>`, introducing a breaking change.
+In this case, we rename the new plugin to `<plugin-name>-<owner>`.

 To access the plugins, you need to add the overlay.
 The overlay adds extra Vim plugins to `pkgs.vimExtraPlugins`.